rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 Go’s
 [net poller](https://github.com/golang/go/blob/master/src/runtime/netpoll_epoll.go)
-then uses the _epoll_wait_ system call to then collect batches of 128 where it then cycles these events back to the go scheduler.
+then uses the _epoll_wait_ system call to then collect batches of 128 where it then cycles these events back to the global run queue.

 Lastly it’s important to clean up these file descriptors to avoid starving a goroutine.
 This is done by calling _epoll_ctl_ with _EPOLL_CTL_DEL_ operation